 - a.
-Proposals to intensify, increase or modernise floorspace and premises within LSIS will be supported where the uses fall within the industrial-type activities below: - 1) General Industry (B2) and similar Sui Generis uses - 2) Storage and logistics/distribution (Use Class B8) - 3) Secondary materials, waste management and aggregates - 4) Utilities infrastructure (such as energy and water) - 5) Land for sustainable transport functions including intermodal freight interchanges, rail and bus infrastructure - 6) Wholesale markets - 7) Emerging industrial-related sectors - 8) Flexible (B2/B8) hybrid space to accommodate services - 9) Low-cost industrial and related space for micro, small and medium-sized enterprises - b.
+Proposals to intensify, increase or modernise floorspace and premises within LSIS will be supported where the uses fall within the industrial-type activities below; - 1) General Industry (B2) and similar Sui Generis uses - 2) Storage and logistics/distribution (Use Class B8) - 3) Secondary materials, waste management and aggregates - 4) Utilities infrastructure (such as energy and water) - 5) Land for sustainable transport functions including intermodal freight interchanges, rail and bus infrastructure - 6) Wholesale markets - 7) Emerging industrial-related sectors - 8) Flexible (B2/B8) hybrid space to accommodate services - 9) Low-cost industrial and related space for micro, small and medium-sized enterprises - b.
 New & emerging industrial uses must demonstrate need and operational compatibility with the LSIS. - c.
 Subdivision of existing industrial floorspace will be supported where it supports appropriate diversification and meets the needs of a specific end user, and does not compromise the existing operators. - d.
 Any net loss of industrial floorspace and premises within a LSIS will not be supported. - e.
-Proposals that fall within use classes E(g) (ii) & (iii) will be resisted from being located within LSIS, and will only be supported where demonstrated to support an existing Use Class B2 or B8 type use. - B.1 Co-location of residential within a LSIS will not be supported.
+Proposals that fall within use classes E(g) (ii) & (iii) will be resisted from being located within LSIS, and will only be supported where demonstrated to support an existing Use Class B2 or B8 type use. - B.1 Co-location of residential within a LSIS will only be supported where these have been progressed through the Local Plan process or have a Masterplan agreed with the Local Planning Authority.